 PRESET 0 is preconfigured for a system with multiple Vortex devices.
-In Preset 0, the microphone is bussed out to other units on the W Bus.
+In Preset 0, microphones are bussed out to other units on the W Bus.
 Microphones are also input into each device on the W Bus (INPUT WM0 in the Matrix).

 If you have multiple devices in your system, save settings to a user preset (Presets 16-47) on each device.
-Saving a preset will only save the preset on that particular unit so save the preset to each Vortex device.
-Also, remember to set the POWER ON PRESET on each device to the User Preset that you have saved your settings to otherwise the device will revert back to Preset 0 (factory default) if power is lost.
+Saving a preset will only save the preset on that particular unit.
+Also, remember to set the POWER ON PRESET to the User Preset that you have saved your settings to otherwise the device will revert back to Preset 0 (factory default) if power is lost.